jwillis0720/sadie/docs/annotation.md

 ---

 SADIE leverages the AIRR to provide a standardized data representation for BCRs.
-You can read all the fields and values in the AIRR Rearrangment shema standard [here](https://docs.airr-community.org/en/stable/datarep/rearrangements.html#fields)
+You can read all the fields and values in the AIRR Rearrangement schema standard [here](https://docs.airr-community.org/en/stable/datarep/rearrangements.html#fields)

 ## Single Sequence Annotation